Embed This Data

 - FDI Inflow:

-Despite notable strides made over the past decade, the momentum for deeper institutional reform has largely stalled.
-Prospects for enhancing economic freedom remain curtailed by a lack of institutional commitment to strong protection of property rights and by ineffectiveness in fighting corruption.
-The judicial framework remains vulnerable to political interference.
+Despite notable strides made over the past decade, the momentum for swift structural reform has largely stalled.
+Prospects for enhancing economic dynamism remain curtailed by a lack of institutional commitment to the strong protection of property rights and ineffectiveness in fighting corruption.
+The narrow economic base keeps Mongolia vulnerable to external shocks.

-Corruption is viewed as pervasive.
+Corruption remains a serious problem in Mongolia and is viewed as pervasive.
 Graft is endemic, and weak institutions do not enforce anti-corruption measures effectively.
 The judiciary is independent but inefficient and vulnerable to political interference.
 Corruption persists among judges.
 Property and contractual rights are recognized, but enforcement is weak.
 The government lacks the capacity to enforce intellectual property rights laws.

-The top individual income tax rate is 10 percent, and the top corporate tax rate is 25 percent.
-Other taxes include a value-added tax (VAT) and an excise tax.
-The overall tax burden is 33.1 percent of gross domestic income.
-Government expenditures equal 45 percent of GDP, and public debt stood at 41 percent of gross domestic income in the most recent year.
-The government receives substantial revenues from the growing mining sector.
+The individual income tax rate is a flat 10 percent, and the top corporate tax rate is 25 percent.
+Other taxes include a value-added tax and an excise tax.
+The overall tax burden equals 28.8 percent of GDP.
+Government spending amounts to 40.2 percent of total domestic output.
+The budget balance has been in deficit, and public debt has reached a level equivalent to over 65 percent of GDP.